aytimothy/XCheese/README.md

 ## Known Bugs

 * Hard lock if you try to show the reward UI before the stage has begun (the "Ready, Go!" sequence has finished playing).

-Won't be bothered fixing any of them; wait for @darkhunter_'s release on the Discord.

 ## Building